-- A student may not repeat the same course more than three times (original attempt plus two repeats) without special permission from the dean of the college offering the course.
+- A student may not attempt the same course more than three times (original attempt plus two retakes).

-- The repeat option may not be used to replace a letter grade of A through F with a P/F grade.
+- A student may not retake a course to replace a letter grade of A through F with a Pass/Fail (P/F) grade.

-- For exceptions to other provisions of this policy, the student must petition, in writing, the dean of the college where the student’s major is housed.
-The student must have the dean’s permission before enrolling in a repeated course that requires a policy exception.
+For exceptions to provisions of this policy, the student must petition in writing the dean of the college in which the course is offered.
+The student must have the permission before enrolling in a retaken course.